-Free or subsidised meals provided by the employer give rise to a fringe benefit.
-The value of this fringe benefit is the cost to the employer less any consideration paid by the employee.
+Free or subsidised meals provided by the employer give rise to a fringe benefit, valued at the cost to the employer less any consideration paid by the employee.
 No value is placed on the benefit if:

 - it is provided in a place mainly or wholly patronised by the employees or a place on the employer's premises - it is provided during business hours (normal or extended) or on a special occasion.